Intensive Outpatient Program (IOP) for Adolescent Mental Health Treatment in Texas

 Call: (972) 357-1749Check Your InsuranceType of Disorders Treated in a Mental Health Intensive Outpatient Program for Teenagers

-Adolescents can experience a variety of mental health disorders that can be treated in an intensive outpatient therapy program.
-Outpatient rehab services are designed to address the needs of adolescents experiencing a variety of challenges, including depression, anxiety, substance use disorder, and teenage peer pressure.
-The following are examples of some of those mental health conditions, but it is not a full list.
+Adolescents experience a variety of mental health disorders that can be treated in an intensive outpatient therapy program.
+Outpatient rehab services address the needs of adolescents experiencing challenges like depression, anxiety, dual diagnosis, and peer pressure.
+Read on to learn more about some of the conditions we treat in our IOP at BasePoint Academy.

-Depression is a serious condition that affects the way that your teenager thinks, feels, and behaves.
+Depression affects the way that your teenager thinks, feels, and behaves.
 Several factors can trigger depression.
 Depression is not a weakness that can be overcome by willpower, but rather a mental illness that has serious consequences when left untreated.
-Intensive outpatient programs for depression can help your teenager overcome the condition.
+Intensive outpatient treatment for depression can help your teenager overcome this common mood disorder.

 It is normal for everyone to feel a little anxious.
-However, teenagers with anxiety disorders experience consistent fear and anxiousness that interfere with their daily activities.
-An intensive outpatient anxiety treatment program can help your teenager identify anxiety triggers, receive support from licensed counselors and their peers, and overcome this crippling mental health condition.
+However, teenagers with an anxiety disorder experience consistent fear and anxiousness that interfere with their daily activities.
+An intensive outpatient treatment program for anxiety can help your teenager identify triggers, receive support from licensed counselors and peers.

-Bipolar disorder is a significant mental health condition in which your teenager experiences extreme emotional highs and lows that occur over days and weeks.
-An intensive outpatient treatment program can help teenagers with bipolar disorder to stabilize with medication and through therapy to identify the connection between their thoughts and subsequent actions and behaviors.
+Bipolar disorder is a serious mental health condition in which your teenager experiences extreme emotional highs and lows that occur over days and weeks.
+An intensive outpatient treatment program can stabilize your child through medication and therapy to identify the connection between their thoughts and subsequent behaviors.

 IOP for Post-Traumatic Stress Disorder (PTSD)

-Post-traumatic stress disorder (PTSD) is a mental health condition that is triggered by an acute or chronic traumatic event that your teenager either experiences or witnesses.
-An intensive outpatient rehab treatment program can help your teenager with PTSD identify the situations that trigger intrusive thoughts or hypervigilance and work through issues using trauma-focused therapy and other strategies.
+Post-Traumatic Stress Disorder (PTSD) is triggered by acute or chronic traumatic events your teenager either experiences or witnesses.
+An intensive outpatient program can identify the situations that trigger intrusive thoughts or hypervigilance and work through issues using trauma-focused therapy and other strategies.

 IOP for Borderline Personality Disorder (BPD)

-Borderline personality disorder (BPD) is a mental health condition in which your teenager experiences extreme and sudden mood swings that result in unstable relationships from trouble controlling their emotions.
-Teenagers with BPD have a higher risk of suicide and self-destructive behavior.
-An intensive outpatient therapy program can incorporate therapy and medication to help teenagers learn the skills needed to manage.
+If your teen has Borderline Personality Disorder (BPD), they may experience extreme and sudden mood swings that result in unstable relationships.
+Teenagers with BPD are at a higher risk of suicide and self-destructive behavior.
+An IOP incorporates therapy and medication to help teenagers learn needed skills.

-Obsessive-compulsive disorder (OCD) is an anxiety disorder that is marked by intrusive and unwanted thoughts that lead to repetitive behaviors.
-An intensive outpatient treatment program can help deliver behavioral therapies and medication management to help identify and change unhealthy thoughts, feelings, and behaviors.
+Obsessive-Compulsive Disorder (OCD) is marked by intrusive and unwanted thoughts that lead to repetitive behaviors or rituals.
+An intensive outpatient program can deliver behavioral therapies and medication management to help your teenager identify and change these patterns.

-Do Intensive Outpatient Programs (IOP) Offer Dual Diagnosis Treatment in Texas?
+Do Intensive Outpatient Programs (IOPs) Treat Dual Diagnosis in Texas?

-Yes, intensive outpatient programs can offer dual diagnosis treatment.
-The BasePoint Academy treatment program recognizes the need to simultaneously treat substance abuse and co-occurring mental health conditions to increase the potential for successful treatment outcomes.
-Some of the mental health conditions that co-occur with substance abuse that respond to dual diagnosis counseling include depression, anxiety, and eating disorders.
+Yes, intensive outpatient programs can provide dual diagnosis treatment.
+BasePoint Academy recognizes the need to simultaneously treat substance abuse and co-occurring mental health conditions to increase the potential for a successful outcome.
+Some of the mental health disorders that commonly co-occur with substance abuse and respond to dual diagnosis treatment include depression, anxiety, and post-traumatic stress.

 Does Insurance Cover Intensive Outpatient Programs for Teens in Texas?